 By Audrey M

 I have used a very large bread knife with big saw-teeth.
 I would mark real well first and cut to inside of line in case ink doesn't come out.Go slow I found it very easy to start but hard to keep cut straight.I got bread knife for dollar at garage sale.
-I saw one that someone had used leather punch and laced around top edge to spruce up and add touch of house color by front door.
-Good luck.

 By adding drainage holes to kitty litter tubs you can make several large, shallow planters inexpensively.
 This is a guide about use kitty litter tubs as garden planters.